KL13NT/courseware-as-code/README.md

 - Code is linted and formatted using ESLint and Prettier respectively
 - Support for NextJS Markdown pages uses @next/mdx
 - Support for Markdown LaTeX math blocks uses remark-math
-- PDF generation (lectures and slides) uses Puppeteer
+- PDF generation (lectures and slides) uses Puppeteer and [Marp/Core](https://github.com/marp-team/marp-core)
 - All lib functions are tested using Jest

 ### Map of Territory